Strukturreformen

 Immediately before the reform, the number of municipalities in Denmark had been reduced from 275 to 271, when the 5 municipalities in Bornholm County were merged after a local referendum on 29 May 2001.
 The new Bornholm Municipality came into being on 1 January 2003.
 This also reduced the number of county municipalities to 13. Ærø Municipality was part of the structural reform and was formed on 1 January 2006 by merging two municipalities so there were 270 municipalities.
-On 1 January 2007, 238 municipalities were merged into 66 new municipalities, and 13 county municipalities and 3 municipalities (Bornholm, Frederiksberg and Copenhagen) with county powers for 5 regions.
+On 1 January 2007, 238 municipalities were merged into 66 new municipalities, and 13 county municipalities and 3 municipalities (Bornholm, Frederiksberg and Copenhagen) where the regions now own the hospitals in the region.
+The capital region also owns Sankt Hans Hospital which is located in Roskilde in Region Sjælland.
+From January 2027 the two regions in eastern Denmark will merge to form the Region of Eastern Denmark.
 In addition, 30 municipalities remained independent after 1 January 2007 and were thus not merged with other municipalities either immediately before or after 1 January 2007.
 Lolland and Sønderborg municipality consist of seven (7) old municipalities each, which is the highest among the newly formed municipalities.
 Ertholmene was not included in the reform, and is still today administered by the Ministry of Defence.

 The structural reform replaced the structure of municipalities and county municipalities, which were introduced with the 1970 Danish Municipal Reform.
 An overview of both the old and the new structure can be seen on the page about Denmark's municipalities.
 The merged municipalities were decided in 2006 by an amalgamation committee, which consisted of the municipal board that was elected at the 2005 Danish local elections.
-In these municipalities, the election period for the old municipal councils was extended by one year, so that the old structure could function while the new one was built up.
+In these municipalities, the election period for the old municipal councils was extended by one year, so that the old structure could function while the new one was set up.